Sleeepy2/deq/README.md

 **Website:** [deq.rocks](https://deq.rocks) · **FAQ:** [deq.rocks/faq](https://deq.rocks/faq.html) · **Support:** [Patreon](https://patreon.com/deqrocks)

 ## Basics You Need to Know
 - The server.py lives on your server.
-It offers access to DeQ's dashboard via your browser.
-It wraps SSH commands into a User interface.
+It offers access to DeQ via your browser.
+It wraps SSH commands into a user interface.
 - The Android companion app connects to that server.py and polls it for stats.
 - By using a VPN like Tailscale you can remote control or schedule your machines from anywhere and get reliable notifications by setting alert thresholds.
 - Neither the server.py, nor the app ever phone home or collect your data.